Code-Inside/Blog/_posts/2017-06-30-non-cryptographic-hash-functions-for-dotnet.md

 If you want to hash something and it is not crypto relevant, then it would be better to look at one of those Data.HashFunctions - some a pretty crazy fast.

 I'm not sure which one is 'better' - if you have some opinions please let me know.
+Brandon created a small description of each algorithm on the __[Data.HashFunction documentation page](http://datahashfunction.azurewebsites.net/)__.

 *(my blogging backlog is quite long, so I needed 6 month to write this down ;) )*